publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schVI/m__us_usc_t50_s3161.md

     (c) Administration.
 (1) Members of the Committee shall serve without compensation for their work on the Committee.
 However, nongovernment members may be allowed travel expenses, including per diem in lieu of subsistence, as authorized by law for persons serving intermittently in the Government service ([5 U.S.C.
 5701–570][/us/usc/t5/s5701–570]7).

-    (2) To the extent permitted by law and subject to the availability of funds, the Administrator of General Services shall provide the Committee with administrative services, facilities, staff, and other support services necessary for the performance of its functions.
+    (2) To the extent permitted by law and subject to the availability of funds, the National Archives and Records Administration shall provide the Committee with administrative services, facilities, staff, and other support services necessary for the performance of its functions.

     (d) General.
 Notwithstanding any other Executive order, the functions of the President under the Federal Advisory Committee Act, as amended \[5 U.S.C.
-App.\], except that of reporting to the Congress, which are applicable to the Committee, shall be performed by the Administrator of General Services in accordance with the guidelines and procedures established by the General Services Administration.
+App.\], except that of reporting to the Congress, which are applicable to the Committee, shall be performed by the the \[sic\] Archivist of the United States in accordance with the guidelines and procedures established by the General Services Administration.

  __PART 2.
 OPERATIONS__